Imayowadavid/Superstore-Transactions-Analysis-/README.md

 - How can the Performance Benchmarking be determined?
 - Which  areas are showing inefficiencies?
 - What are the factors influencing the sales and Profit Variance?.

--
-  The images below represent the variance(Sales and Profit) according to periods( Month over Month ,Year over Year I.e monthly and yearly basis respectively for Sales and Profit.
+  The images below represent the variance(Sales and Profit) according to periods( Month over Month ,Year over Year I.e monthly and yearly basis respectively for Sales and Profit;

 **Sales Variance(Monthly and Yearly)** :-----------------: